Ollie Cooper: Swansea City

-Cooper joined the Swansea youth academy as a U12, and signed his first professional contract with the club in February 2019.
+Cooper joined the Swansea youth academy at under-12 level and signed his first professional contract with the club in February 2019.
 Cooper made his professional debut with Swansea in a 2-0 FA Cup win over Stevenage on 9 January 2021.
 He scored his first goal for Swansea on 23 January 2021 in a 5–1 win over Nottingham Forest in the FA Cup fourth round.

 Newport County (loan)

 On 31 August 2021, Cooper joined League Two side Newport County on a season-long loan deal, with the option of him returning to his parent club in January 2022.
 He made his debut for Newport the same day in the starting line-up for the 2–0 win against Plymouth Argyle in the EFL Trophy.
 Cooper scored his first goal for Newport on 2 October 2021 in the 3-0 League Two win against Scunthorpe United.

+Wigan Athletic (loan)

+On 1 September 2025 Cooper joined EFL League One club Wigan Athletic on loan for the remainder of the 2025-26 season.

-International
+International career

-Oli Cooper is a Wales Under-21 international.
+Ollie Cooper is a former Wales Under-21 international.
 In November 2022 Cooper and Jordan James were named as travelling back-up players to the senior Wales squad for the 2022 World Cup in Qatar.
+Cooper made his senior Wales debut on 28 March 2023 as a second-half substitute for Aaron Ramsey in the Euro 2024 qualifying 1-0 win against Latvia.